enviodev/hyperindex/codegenerator/templates/static/gravatar_template/README.md

 Once the above configuration files are in place, run:
 `indexly codegen`

-The entity and event types will then be available to the handler files.
+The entity and event types will then be available in the handler files.

 A user can specifiy a specific handler file per contract that processes events emitted by that contract.
 Each event handler requires two functions to be registered in order to enable full functionality within the indexer.